FinanceLooker [0.0.8]

 • All long lived assets excluding goodwill and intangible assets not subject to amortization are evaluated for impairment on the basis of undiscounted cash flows whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable Goodwill and intangible assets not subject to amortization are evaluated for impairment annually or sooner if management believes such assets may be impaired An impaired asset is written down to its estimated fair value based on discounted future cash flows

-• The Company maintains self insured and deductible programs for certain liability medical and workers compensation exposures Accordingly the Company accrues for known claims and estimated incurred but not reported claims not otherwise covered by insurance based on actuarial assumptions and historical claims experience At April 27 2024 and April 29 2023 other liabilities included accruals of 5 5 million and 5 5 million respectively for estimated non current risk retention exposures of which 4 0 million and 4 1 million respectively was covered by insurance at both dates and included as a component of non current other assets
+• The Company maintains self insured and deductible programs for certain liability medical and workers compensation exposures Accordingly the Company accrues for known claims and estimated incurred but not reported claims not otherwise covered by insurance based on actuarial assumptions and historical claims experience At May 3 2025 and April 27 2024 other liabilities included accruals of 5 5 million for estimated non current risk retention exposures of which 3 8 million and 4 0 million respectively was covered by insurance at both dates and included as a component of non current other assets

-• Revenue is recognized upon delivery to our customers based on written sales terms that do not allow a right of return except in rare instances Our products are typically sold on credit however smaller direct store delivery accounts may be sold on a cash basis Our credit terms normally require payment within 30 days of delivery and may allow discounts for early payment The Company estimates and reserves for credit losses based on our experience with past due accounts collectability and our analysis of customer data Various sales incentive arrangements are offered to our customers that require customer performance or achievement of certain sales volume targets Sales incentives are accrued over the period of benefit or expected sales When the incentive is paid in advance the aggregate incentive is recorded as a prepaid asset and amortized over the period of benefit The recognition of these incentives involves the use of judgment related to performance and sales volume estimates that are made based on historical experience and other factors Sales incentives are accounted for as a reduction of sales and actual amounts ultimately realized may vary from accrued amounts Such differences are recorded once determined and have historically not been significant
+• Revenue is recognized when the performance obligation is satisfied The Company s written sales terms do not allow a right of return except in rare instances The Company s products are typically sold on credit however smaller direct store delivery accounts may be sold on a cash on delivery basis The Company s credit terms normally require payment within 30 days of delivery and may allow discounts for early payment The Company estimates and reserves for credit losses based on the Company s experience with past due accounts collectability and its analysis of customer data Various sales incentive arrangements are offered to the Company s customers that may require customer performance or achievement of certain sales volume targets Sales incentives are accrued over the period of benefit or expected sales When an incentive is paid in advance the aggregate incentive is recorded as a prepaid asset and amortized over the period of benefit The recognition of these incentives involves the use of judgment related to performance and sales volume estimates that are made based on historical experience and other factors Sales incentives are accounted for as a reduction of sales and actual amounts ultimately realized may vary from accrued amounts Such differences are recorded once determined and have historically not been significant

-• Shipping and handling costs are reported in selling general and administrative expenses in the accompanying consolidated statements of income Shipping and handling costs were 77 8 million 86 8 million and 87 7 million for Fiscal 2024 Fiscal 2023 and Fiscal 2022 respectively Although our classification is consistent with many beverage companies our gross margin may not be comparable to companies that include shipping and handling costs in cost of sales
+• Shipping and handling costs are reported in selling general and administrative expenses in the accompanying consolidated statements of income Shipping and handling costs were 75 5 million 77 8 million and 86 8 million for Fiscal 2025 Fiscal 2024 and Fiscal 2023 respectively Although the Company s classification is consistent with many beverage companies its gross margin may not be comparable to companies that include shipping and handling costs in cost of sales

-• The Company utilizes a variety of marketing programs including cooperative advertising programs with customers to advertise and promote our products to consumers Marketing costs are expensed when incurred except for prepaid advertising and production costs which are expensed when the advertising takes place Marketing costs which are included in selling general and administrative expenses were 50 0 million 44 1 million and 47 6 million for Fiscal 2024 Fiscal 2023 and Fiscal 2022 respectively
+• The Company utilizes a variety of marketing programs including cooperative advertising programs with customers to advertise and promote its products to consumers Marketing costs are expensed when incurred except for prepaid advertising and production costs which are expensed when the advertising takes place Marketing costs which are included in selling general and administrative expenses were 45 3 million 50 0 million and 44 1 million for Fiscal 2025 Fiscal 2024 and Fiscal 2023 respectively

-• Income taxes are accounted for under the asset and liability method Deferred tax assets and liabilities are recognized for the differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and the future tax consequences attributable to operating losses and tax credit carryforwards if applicable The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date
+• Income taxes are accounted for under the asset and liability method Deferred tax assets and liabilities are recognized for the differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases A valuation allowance would be provided against deferred tax assets if the Company determines it is more likely than not such assets will not ultimately be realized The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date

-• Basic earnings per common share is computed by dividing earnings available to common shareholders by the weighted average number of common shares outstanding during the period Diluted earnings per common share is calculated in a similar manner but includes the dilutive effect of stock options amounting to 201 000 261 000 and 276 000 shares in Fiscal 2024 Fiscal 2023 and Fiscal 2022 respectively The weighted average number of antidilutive stock options excluded from the calculation of diluted earnings per share was immaterial for Fiscal 2024
+• Basic earnings per common share is computed by dividing earnings available to common shareholders by the weighted average number of common shares outstanding during the period Diluted earnings per common share is calculated in a similar manner but includes the dilutive effect of stock options amounting to 78 000 201 000 and 261 000 shares in Fiscal 2025 Fiscal 2024 and Fiscal 2023 respectively The weighted average number of antidilutive stock options excluded from the calculation of diluted earnings per share was immaterial for Fiscal 2025

-• The Company has entered into various non cancelable operating lease agreements for certain of our offices buildings machinery and equipment expiring at various dates through July 2035 The Company does not assume renewals in our determination of the lease term unless the renewals are deemed to be reasonably assured at lease commencement Lease agreements generally do not contain material residual value guarantees or material restrictive covenants Operating lease cost was 15 9 million 14 4 million and 14 5 million in Fiscal 2024 Fiscal 2023 and Fiscal 2022 respectively As of April 27 2024 the weighted average remaining lease term and weighted average discount rate of operating leases were 4 80 years and 4 30 respectively As of April 29 2023 the weighted average remaining lease term and weighted average discount rate of operating leases were 4 34 years and 3 30 respectively Cash paid for amounts included in the measurement of operating lease liabilities were 15 4 million 14 3 million and 14 7 million for Fiscal 2024 Fiscal 2023 and Fiscal 2022 respectively
+• The Company has entered into various non cancelable operating lease agreements for certain of its offices buildings machinery and equipment expiring at various dates through January 2037 The Company does not assume renewals in the determination of the lease term unless the renewals are deemed to be reasonably assured at lease commencement Lease agreements generally do not contain material residual value guarantees or material restrictive covenants Operating lease cost was 17 0 million 15 9 million and 14 4 million in Fiscal 2025 Fiscal 2024 and Fiscal 2023 respectively As of May 3 2025 the weighted average remaining lease term and weighted average discount rate of operating leases were 5 92 years and 4 52 respectively As of April 27 2024 the weighted average remaining lease term and weighted average discount rate of operating leases were 4 80 years and 4 30 respectively Cash paid for amounts included in the measurement of operating lease liabilities were 16 4 million 15 4 million and 14 3 million for Fiscal 2025 Fiscal 2024 and Fiscal 2023 respectively

-• At April 27 2024 a subsidiary of the Company maintained unsecured revolving credit facilities with banks aggregating 100 million the Credit Facilities The Credit Facilities expire from October 28 2024 to May 30 2025 and any borrowings would currently bear interest at 1 05 above the Secured Overnight Financing Rate SOFR There were no borrowings outstanding under the Credit Facilities at April 27 2024 or April 29 2023 At April 27 2024 2 2 million of the Credit Facilities was reserved for standby letters of credit and 97 8 million was available for borrowings
+• At May 3 2025 a subsidiary of the Company maintained unsecured revolving credit facilities with banks aggregating 100 million the Credit Facilities The Credit Facilities expire from September 10 2027 to May 30 2028 and any borrowings would currently bear interest at 1 15 above the Secured Overnight Financing Rate SOFR There were no borrowings outstanding under the Credit Facilities at May 3 2025 or April 27 2024 At May 3 2025 2 7 million of the Credit Facilities was reserved for standby letters of credit and 97 3 million was available for borrowings

-• On December 21 2021 a subsidiary of the Company entered into an unsecured revolving term loan facility with a national bank aggregating 50 million the Loan Facility There were no borrowings outstanding under the Loan Facility at April 27 2024 or April 29 2023 The Loan Facility expires December 31 2025 and borrowings would bear interest at 1 05 above the adjusted daily SOFR
+• A subsidiary of the Company also maintains an unsecured revolving term loan facility with a national bank aggregating 50 million the Loan Facility There were no borrowings outstanding under the Loan Facility at May 3 2025 or April 27 2024 The Loan Facility expires December 31 2027 and borrowings would bear interest at 1 15 above the adjusted daily SOFR

-• The Credit Facilities and Loan Facility require the subsidiary to maintain certain financial ratios including debt to net worth and debt to EBITDA as defined in the credit agreements and contain other restrictions none of which are expected to have a material effect on our operations or financial position At April 27 2024 the subsidiary was in compliance with all loan covenants
+• The Credit Facilities and Loan Facility require the subsidiary to maintain certain financial ratios including debt to net worth and debt to EBITDA as defined in the credit agreements and contain other restrictions none of which are expected to have a material effect on its operations or financial position At May 3 2025 the subsidiary was in compliance with all loan covenants

 • Under the terms of the agreement CMA provides subject to the direction and supervision of the Board of Directors of the Company i senior corporate functions including supervision of the Company s financial legal executive recruitment internal audit and information systems departments as well as the services of a Chief Executive Officer and Chief Financial Officer and ii services in connection with acquisitions dispositions and financings by the Company including identifying and profiling acquisition candidates negotiating and structuring potential transactions and arranging financing for any such transaction CMA through its personnel also provides to the extent possible the stimulus and creativity to develop an innovative and dynamic persona for the Company its products and corporate image In order to fulfill its obligations under the management agreement CMA employs numerous individuals who acting as a unit provide management administrative and creative functions for the Company

-• The management agreement provides that the Company will pay CMA an annual base fee equal to one percent of the consolidated net sales of the Company and further provides that the Compensation and Stock Option Committee and the Board of Directors may from time to time award additional incentive compensation to CMA or its personnel The Board of Directors on various occasions contemplated incentive compensation to CMA however since the inception of this agreement no incentive compensation has been paid We incurred management fees to CMA of 11 9 million 11 7 million and 11 4 million for Fiscal 2024 Fiscal 2023 and Fiscal 2022 respectively At April 27 2024 and April 29 2023 current liabilities included amounts due to CMA of 3 0 million and 2 9 million respectively
+• The management agreement provides that the Company will pay CMA an annual base fee equal to one percent of the consolidated net sales of the Company and further provides that the Compensation and Stock Option Committee and the Board of Directors may from time to time award additional incentive compensation to CMA or its personnel The Board of Directors on various occasions contemplated incentive compensation to CMA however since the inception of this agreement no incentive compensation has been paid The Company incurred management fees to CMA of 12 0 million 11 9 million and 11 7 million for Fiscal 2025 Fiscal 2024 and Fiscal 2023 respectively which are recorded in general and administrative expenses At May 3 2025 and April 27 2024 accounts payable included amounts due to CMA of 2 1 million and 3 0 million respectively

-• As of April 27 2024 the fair value of the derivative asset was 5 7 million which was included in prepaid and other assets As of April 29 2023 the fair value of the derivative liability which was included in accrued liabilities was 4 6 million Such valuation does not entail a significant amount of judgment and the inputs that are significant to the fair value measurement are Level 2 as defined by the fair value hierarchy as they are observable market based inputs or unobservable inputs that are corroborated by market data
+• The Company is not subject to any legally enforceable master netting arrangements and does not offset fair value amounts recognized for derivative instruments As of May 3 2025 the fair value of the derivative asset was 7 4 million which was included in prepaid and other assets The fair value of the derivative liability was 1 0 million which was included in accrued liabilities As of April 27 2024 the fair value of the derivative asset was 5 7 million which was included in prepaid and other assets Such valuation does not entail a significant amount of judgment and the inputs that are significant to the fair value measurement are Level 2 as defined by the fair value hierarchy as they are observable market based inputs or unobservable inputs that are corroborated by market data

-• Deferred taxes are recorded to give recognition to temporary differences between the tax bases of assets or liabilities and their reported amounts in the financial statements Valuation allowances are established to reduce the carrying amounts of deferred tax assets when it is deemed more likely than not that the benefit of deferred tax assets will not be realized Deferred tax assets and liabilities at April 27 2024 and April 29 2023 consisted of the following
+• Deferred taxes are recorded to give recognition to temporary differences between the tax bases of assets or liabilities and their reported amounts in the financial statements A valuation allowance would be provided against deferred tax assets if the Company determines it is more likely than not such assets will not ultimately be realized Deferred tax assets and liabilities at May 3 2025 and April 27 2024 consisted of the following

-• At April 27 2024 the gross amount of unrecognized tax benefits was 2 1 million During Fiscal 2024 the income tax expense recognized related to uncertain tax positions was immaterial If the Company were to prevail on all uncertain tax positions the net effect would be to reduce our income tax expense by approximately 1 7 million A reconciliation of the changes in the gross amount of unrecognized tax benefits which amounts are included in other liabilities in the accompanying consolidated balance sheets is as follows
+• At May 3 2025 the gross amount of unrecognized tax benefits was 2 2 million During Fiscal 2025 the income tax expense recognized related to uncertain tax positions was immaterial If the Company were to prevail on all uncertain tax positions the net effect would be to reduce its income tax expense by approximately 1 7 million A reconciliation of the changes in the gross amount of unrecognized tax benefits which amounts are included in other liabilities in the accompanying consolidated balance sheets is as follows

-• Accrued interest and penalties related to unrecognized tax benefits are recognized as a component of income tax expense At April 27 2024 unrecognized tax benefits included accrued interest of 0 3 million During Fiscal 2024 the interest and penalties related to uncertain tax positions recognized in income tax expense was immaterial
+• Accrued interest and penalties related to unrecognized tax benefits are recognized as a component of income tax expense At May 3 2025 unrecognized tax benefits included accrued interest of 0 3 million During Fiscal 2025 interest and penalties related to uncertain tax positions recognized in income tax expense were immaterial

-• Annual income tax returns are filed in the United States and in various state and local jurisdictions A number of years may elapse before an uncertain tax position for which the Company has unrecognized tax benefits are resolved While it is often difficult to predict the final outcome or the timing of resolution of any particular uncertain tax position the Company believes that unrecognized tax benefits reflect the most probable outcome The Company adjusts these unrecognized tax benefits as well as the related interest in light of changing facts and circumstances The resolution of any particular uncertain tax position could require the use of cash and an adjustment to our provision for income taxes in the period of resolution Federal income tax returns for years subsequent to Fiscal 2018 are subject to examination Generally the income tax returns for the various state jurisdictions are subject to examination for years ending after Fiscal 2017
+• Annual income tax returns are filed in the United States and in various state and local jurisdictions A number of years may elapse before an uncertain tax position for which the Company has unrecognized tax benefits are resolved While it is often difficult to predict the final outcome or the timing of resolution of any particular uncertain tax position the Company believes that unrecognized tax benefits reflect the most probable outcome The Company adjusts these unrecognized tax benefits as well as the related interest in light of changing facts and circumstances The resolution of any particular uncertain tax position could require the use of cash and an adjustment to its provision for income taxes in the period of resolution Federal income tax returns for years subsequent to Fiscal 2019 are subject to examination Generally the income tax returns for the various state jurisdictions for years subsequent to Fiscal 2018 are subject to examination

 • The Key Employee Equity Partnership Program KEEP Program provides for the granting of stock options to purchase up to 480 000 shares of common stock to key employees consultants directors and officers Participants who purchase shares of stock in the open market receive grants of stock options equal to 50 of the number of shares purchased up to a maximum of 12 000 shares in any two year period Options under the KEEP Program are forfeited in the event of the sale of shares used to acquire such options Options are granted at an initial exercise price of 60 of the purchase price paid for the shares acquired the exercise price reduces to the par value of the common stock at the end of the six year vesting period and the options generally expire after ten years

-• Stock options are accounted for under the fair value method of accounting using a Black Scholes valuation model to estimate the stock option fair value at date of grant The fair value of stock options is amortized to expense over the vesting period The Company estimates expected forfeitures based upon historical experience No stock options were granted in Fiscal 2024 or Fiscal 2023 In Fiscal 2022 stock options for 30 000 shares were granted with a weighted average grant date fair value of 6 91 The weighted average Black Scholes fair value assumptions for stock options granted in Fiscal 2022 were as follows weighted average expected life of 6 5 years weighted average expected volatility of 20 74 weighted average risk free interest rate of 82 and expected dividend yield of 2 48 The expected life of stock options was estimated based on historical experience The expected volatility was estimated based on historical stock prices for a period consistent with the expected life of stock options The risk free interest rate was based on the U S Treasury constant maturity interest rate whose term is consistent with the expected life of stock options
+• Stock options are accounted for under the fair value method of accounting using a Black Scholes valuation model to estimate the stock option fair value at date of grant The fair value of stock options is amortized to expense over the vesting period The Company estimates expected forfeitures based upon historical experience No stock options were granted in Fiscal 2025 Fiscal 2024 or Fiscal 2023 For stock options granted prior to Fiscal 2023 the expected life of stock options was estimated based on historical experience and the expected volatility was estimated based on historical stock prices for a period consistent with the expected life of stock options The risk free interest rate was based on the U S Treasury constant maturity interest rate whose term is consistent with the expected life of stock options

-• Stock based compensation expense was 0 9 million 0 7 million 0 7 million for Fiscal 2024 Fiscal 2023 and Fiscal 2022 respectively The total income tax benefits related to stock based compensation were 1 7 million 0 2 million and 0 4 million for Fiscal 2024 Fiscal 2023 and Fiscal 2022 respectively Stock based income tax benefits realized from stock option exercises aggregated 1 5 million 0 1 million and 0 3 million for Fiscal 2024 Fiscal 2023 and Fiscal 2022 respectively
+• Stock based compensation expense was 0 6 million 0 9 million and 0 7 million for Fiscal 2025 Fiscal 2024 and Fiscal 2023 respectively The total income tax benefits related to stock based compensation were 0 5 million 1 7 million and 0 2 million for Fiscal 2025 Fiscal 2024 and Fiscal 2023 respectively Stock based income tax benefits realized from stock option exercises aggregated 0 4 million 1 5 million and 0 1 million for Fiscal 2025 Fiscal 2024 and Fiscal 2023 respectively

-• At April 27 2024 unrecognized compensation expense related to the unvested portion of stock options was 1 4 million which is expected to be recognized over a remaining weighted average period of 1 6 years The weighted average remaining contractual term and the aggregate intrinsic value for options outstanding at April 27 2024 was 5 4 years and 5 5 million respectively The weighted average remaining contractual term and the aggregate intrinsic value for options exercisable at April 27 2024 was 4 7 years and 3 3 million respectively
+• At May 3 2025 unrecognized compensation expense related to the unvested portion of stock options was 0 8 million which is expected to be recognized over a remaining weighted average period of 0 9 years The weighted average remaining contractual term and the aggregate intrinsic value for options outstanding at May 3 2025 was 5 3 years and 4 0 million respectively The weighted average remaining contractual term and the aggregate intrinsic value for options exercisable at May 3 2025 were 5 3 years and 2 9 million respectively

-• The Company contributes to certain pension plans under collective bargaining agreements and to a discretionary profit sharing plan Annual contributions including contributions to multi employer plans reflected below were 3 8 million 3 8 million and 4 0 million for Fiscal 2024 Fiscal 2023 and Fiscal 2022 respectively
+• The Company contributes to certain pension plans under collective bargaining agreements and to a discretionary profit sharing plan Annual contributions including contributions to multi employer plans reflected below were 4 2 million 3 8 million and 3 8 million for Fiscal 2025 Fiscal 2024 and Fiscal 2023 respectively

 • The Company participates in three multi employer defined benefit pension plans with respect to certain collective bargaining agreements If the Company chooses to stop participating in the multi employer plan or if other employers choose to withdraw to the extent that a mass withdrawal occurs the Company could be required to pay the plan a withdrawal liability based on the underfunded status of the plan

-• Summarized below is certain information regarding the Company s participation in significant multi employer pension plans including the financial improvement plan or rehabilitation plan status FIP RP Status and the zone status under the Pension Protection Act PPA The most recent PPA zone status available in Fiscal 2024 and Fiscal 2023 is for the plans years ending December 31 2022 and 2021 respectively
+• Summarized below is certain information regarding the Company s participation in significant multi employer pension plans including the financial improvement plan or rehabilitation plan status FIP RP Status and the zone status under the Pension Protection Act PPA The most recent PPA zone status available in Fiscal 2025 and Fiscal 2024 is for the plans years ending December 31 2023 and 2022 respectively

-• For the plan years ended December 31 2022 and December 31 2021 the Company was not listed in the Form 5500 Annual Returns as providing more than 5 of the total contributions for the above plans The collective bargaining agreement for employees in the CSSS Fund expires on October 18 2026 The collective bargaining agreement for employees in the WCT Fund expired on May 14 2024 and is currently being negotiated
+• For the plan years ended December 31 2023 and December 31 2022 the Company was not listed in the Form 5500 Annual Returns as providing more than 5 of the total contributions for the above plans The collective bargaining agreement for employees in the CSSS Fund expires on October 18 2026 The collective bargaining agreement for employees in the WCT Fund expires on May 14 2029

-• We have audited the accompanying consolidated balance sheets of National Beverage Corp and subsidiaries the Company as of April 27 2024 and April 29 2023 and the related consolidated statements of income comprehensive income shareholders equity and cash flows for each of the three years in the period ended April 27 2024 and the related notes collectively the financial statements In our opinion the financial statements present fairly in all material respects the financial position of the Company as of April 27 2024 and April 29 2023 and the results of its operations and its cash flows for each of the three years in the period ended April 27 2024 in conformity with accounting principles generally accepted in the United States of America
+• We have audited the accompanying consolidated balance sheet of National Beverage Corp a Delaware corporation and subsidiaries the Company as of May 3 2025 the related consolidated statements of income comprehensive income shareholders equity and cash flows for the year ended May 3 2025 and the related notes collectively referred to as the consolidated financial statements In our opinion the consolidated financial statements present fairly in all material respects the financial position of the Company as of May 3 2025 and the results of its operations and its cash flows for the year ended May 3 2025 in conformity with accounting principles generally accepted in the United States of America

-• We have also audited in accordance with the standards of the Public Company Accounting Oversight Board United States PCAOB the Company s internal control over financial reporting as of April 27 2024 based on criteria established in Internal Control Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission in 2013 Our report dated June 26 2024 expressed an opinion that the Company had not maintained effective internal control over financial reporting as of April 27 2024 based on criteria established in Internal Control Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission in 2013
+• We also have audited in accordance with the standards of the Public Company Accounting Oversight Board United States PCAOB the Company s internal control over financial reporting as of May 3 2025 based on criteria established in the 2013 Internal Control Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission COSO and our report dated July 2 2025 expressed an unqualified opinion

 • We conducted our audits in accordance with the standards of the PCAOB Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement whether due to error or fraud Our audits included performing procedures to assess the risks of material misstatement of the financial statements whether due to error or fraud and performing procedures that respond to those risks Such procedures included examining on a test basis evidence regarding the amounts and disclosures in the financial statements Our audits also included evaluating the accounting principles used and significant estimates made by management as well as evaluating the overall presentation of the financial statements We believe that our audits provide a reasonable basis for our opinion